-Add a cup of bar-b-que sauce to the top.
+Add a cup of BBQ to the top, it can be homemade BBQ sauce or store bought.
 Set to low for 8 hours, or high for 3-5 hours.

 20 minutes or so before your ready to eat, take the chicken out, and shred it with forks, just pull it all apart into bit size pieces.
 Put it back into the slow cooker, stir it around with the BBQ sauce.
 Feel free to add more BBQ if you’d like.